Tecdiary/mps-guide/ibis/content/020 readme.md

-npm run mps:i           # to install module packages npm run mps:u           # to update module packages npm run mps:h           # to hot reload module for development npm run mps:w           # to compile & watch module for development npm run mps:p           # to compile module for production
+npm run mps:i           # to install module packages npm run mps:u           # to update module packages npm run mps:h           # to hot reload module for development npm run mps:p           # to compile module for production

 # to compile all module for production & generate service worker